Darkkid819/WordWeaver/README.md

 ## Acknowledgments

-This project uses [FreeTTS](https://freetts.sourceforge.io/) for text-to-speech functionality.
+- This project uses [FreeTTS](https://freetts.sourceforge.io/) for text-to-speech functionality.
+- The blacklist used in the project is sourced from [List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).